marikth/QnAHub/README.md

 ##Installing development environment
-0. Create your own fork `fork repository`.
-0. Download your fork to your computer `git clone [your repository name]`.
+0. Download the code to your computer `git clone [your repository name]`.
 0. Download and install and configure Apache Maven.
 0. Build project user maven `mvn install`.
 0. Create IDE project for your development envirornment `mvn idea:idea` for IntelliJ users or `mvn eclipse:eclipse` for Eclipse users